jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We keep walking.

 Bees are many.
-That is different.
 Flower scent is stronger.
-That is different.
 Path is muddy.
-That is different.
+This is different.
 Keep on path.
-Trees are thick.
-That is different.
 Path will take us there.
-We must go.

 Air is so hot! says Male With Big Tusks.

 We can stop.
 Rub on trees.
 Fur falls off.
 This will help.
 Do like me.
-Fur falls off.
 This will help.
 Trees means no sun.
 That is good.
 Trees mean no wind.
 That is bad.
 We must go.

 We walk the path.
 The trees are many.